m-schaeffler/node-red-my-nodes/node-red-contrib-nop/README.md

 All input messages are just sent out again.

-This is useful to prettify n × m connections.
+This is useful to prettify n &times; m connections.

 ## Author